-4. At present, the Government offers financial assistance through several schemes to owners of private buildings in need to repair/maintain buildings and facilities (including lifts) which are in dilapidated conditions.
-These include the Integrated Building Rehabilitation Assistance Scheme of the Urban Renewal Authority (URA), the Building Safety Loan Scheme of the Buildings Department and the Building Maintenance Grant Scheme for Elderly Owners of the Hong Kong Housing Society.
-We note that owners tend to make use of the financial support under these schemes to repair or improve other common areas of the buildings instead of modernising lifts.
-Moreover, some owners may face difficulties in carrying out lift modernisation works due to other problems such as lack of technical knowledge and organisation ability.
-We need to help speed up the progress.
+3. At present, the Government offers financial assistance through several schemes to owners of private buildings in need to repair/maintain buildings and facilities (including lifts) which are in dilapidated conditions.
+Such schemes include the "Integrated Building Rehabilitation Assistance Scheme" provided by the Urban Renewal Authority ("URA"), the "Building Safety Loan Scheme" provided by the Buildings Department and the "Building Maintenance Grant Scheme for Elderly Owners" administered by the Hong Kong Housing Society.
+We note that owners tend to use such financial support to repair or improve other common areas of the buildings instead of modernising their lifts.
+Moreover, some owners may face difficulties in carrying out modernisation works due to problems of finance, technical knowledge and organisation ability.